NewWorksOfMeritPlaywritingContest

 • Contact

-Many facts presented do not serve the play, and if left out, would not be missed.
+Many facts presented do not serve the play and could be eliminated.

 Example: the audience does not need to know that John Arnold, a man we never meet, was born in Florida and holds a PhD in AstroPhysics.
 Those two facts hold no significance to any part of the play.